CutTheCrapTech/email-alias-core/README.md

 The system is "verifiable" because it uses a secret key and HMAC-SHA256 to generate a cryptographic signature for each alias.
 This means your email infrastructure (e.g., a Cloudflare Worker) can instantly verify if an incoming email is addressed to a legitimately generated alias, effectively stopping spam and phishing attempts sent to guessed addresses.

-This library provides the core functions to `generate` new aliases and `validate` existing ones.
+This library provides the core functions to `generate` new aliases, `validate` existing ones, and `generate secure random strings` for various use cases.

 ## Why Use This System vs. a Simple Catch-All?